dpwhittaker/esp-thumbpads/main/fs/keyboard.md

 This document describes the configuration file format (v3.12) used to define keyboard layouts and actions for the ESP32 Thumbpad device.
 This format allows for defining button appearance (including font size and **icon codes**), grid layout (explicitly or automatically with optional sizing), and complex HID keyboard actions including **sequential character typing (`"string"`)**, **simultaneous key presses (`'keys'`)**, default and explicit delays using `(<ms>)` syntax, toggles, modifiers with defined persistence, explicit modifier release (`\MOD`), and explicit key release control (`|`).

+Note: Errors in the file are logged and the system immediately reloads the previous file.
+Users may be using the thumbpad to author a new file, so every attempt should be made to keep them in a working state.
+Suggested implementation: rename a working .cfg file to .bkp before replacing it, and rename it back to .cfg if parsing fails.

 **Key changes in v3.12:**
 *   **Corrected Appendix B (Icon Codes)** to accurately reflect symbols defined by `LV_STR_SYMBOL_...` constants.
 *   Escape sequence for a literal dollar sign in label text remains `$$`.